Skip to content ↓

 Key Stage 4

-Students who chose to study GCSE at Key Stage 4 will follow the AQA Religious Studies Syllabus A. Two religions (Christianity and another chosen by the class) are used to explore a range of philosophical and ethical issues.
-These include matters such as the conflict between science and religion, war peace and justice, crime and punishment and genetic engineering.
+Students who chose to study GCSE at Key Stage 4 will follow the AQA Religious Studies Syllabus A. Two religions (Christianity and another chosen by the class) have their beliefs and practices studied in depth.
+These are used to explore a range of philosophical and ethical issues.
+These include: the role and importance of the family, crime and punishment, war peace and justice and the conflict between science and religion.

-Students will develop their written and verbal skills in critical evaluation and developing a balanced argument.
+Students will develop their written and verbal skills in critical evaluation and the development of a balanced argument.
 They also learn about how religion, philosophy, and ethics form the basis of our culture.
-Students are also encouraged to develop a set of ethical and moral beliefs and understand why some topics can be so highly policed and politicised.
+Students are also encouraged to develop a set of ethical and moral beliefs and understand why some topics can be so highly policed and politicized.

-All pupils follow a programme of statutory RS which is incorporated into our Wednesday morning programme as well as assemblies and other events.
-If parents and carers wish to withdraw their child from all or part of RS please contact the subject leader Mr Smith jgs@theroyal.school
+All pupils follow a program of statutory RS which is incorporated into our Wednesday morning PSHE program as well as assemblies and other events.
+If parents and carers wish to withdraw their child from all or part of Religious Studies please contact the subject leader Mr. J Smith jgs@theroyal.school